aditya43/docker-kubernetes/README.md

     * `LoadBalancer`
     * `ExternalName`
 - `ClusterIP` and `NodePort` are the `services` which are always available in `Kubernetes`.
+- There's one more way, external traffic can get inside our `Kubernetes` - It is called `Ingress`.

 ```diff
 + Kubernetes Services - ClusterIP (default)